대수적 구조

 Ring

-Following the convention for abelian groups, the operation of \(A\) is written as \(+\).
-In this situation, the multiplication \(\mu:A\otimes A \rightarrow A\) of a ring \(A\) is written as \(\cdot\), and when there is no danger of confusion, this is omitted and \(\alpha\cdot \beta\) is simply written as \(\alpha\beta\).
+Following the convention for abelian groups, we write the operation of \(A\) as \(+\).
+In this setting, the multiplication \(\mu:A\otimes A \rightarrow A\) of a ring \(A\) is denoted by \(\cdot\), and when there is no risk of confusion we omit it and simply write \(\alpha\beta\) for \(\alpha\cdot \beta\).
 Then from

-Depending on the author, the existence of a multiplicative identity may be omitted from the definition of a ring, but we call such a case a pseudo-ring, or a rng (a ring without the \(i\)).
-In any case, in most cases we will use a commutative ring (with unity).
+Some authors omit the existence of a multiplicative identity from the definition of a ring; we call such an object a pseudo-ring, or a rng (a ring without the \(i\)).
+In any case, in most situations we will work with a commutative ring (with unity).

 Proposition 2 For any elements \(\alpha,\beta\) of a ring \(A\), the following hold.